joachimvh/community-server-article/content/architecture.md

 as long as they follow those same interfaces.

 ### Components
 <span class="comment" data-author="RV">So what I'm missing a bit below are the simple truths: <q>you start the server with a config file, that is JSON-LD.
-These configuration files can be mixed and match to start slightly different servers: great for R &amp; D. To support that, we did…</q> It's all in there, but in different places, and it's hard to get it out unless you exactly know what you're looking for—and only we as authors do.</span>
+These configuration files can be mixed and match to start slightly different servers: great for R &amp; D. To support that, we did…</q> It's all in there, but in different places, and it's hard to get it out unless you exactly know what you're looking for—and only we as authors do.
+Note that this can perhaps be mitigated easily when moving [](#configuration) before this section, as I explain there.</span>

 To combine the classes and set up their dependencies, we make use of a Dependency Injection (DI) framework,